sikoba/ECDSA.cr/README.md

 * [ ] add SHA3 for 224, 384 and 512 bits

-* [ ] provide more usage examples, e.g. generating an Ethereum address from a private key, generating a Bitcoin address etc.
+* [ ] provide more usage examples, e.g. generating a Bitcoin address etc.

 * [ ] add h to group.cr, add ability to sign and verify signatures when h > 1